cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 # 5 Minutes Stacks, episode five : Ghost

+Work in progress - The image that will be used to deploy Ghost will be published the last week of june.
+Please be patient!
+Thanks :)

 ## Episode five : Ghost

 For this fifth episode, lets talk about Ghost.
 The Ghost project is a simple but powerfull blog engine.
 It is based on  Node.js and accept blog posts edition with Markdown format.
 Ghost comercializes a SaaS offer but as this is an opensource projet, it is abso possible to install it on a dedicated virtual machine.